The Best Coconut Clusters Recipe (4 Ingredients!)

 - Use mini silicone cupcake liners to help hold the coconut clusters together.

-You might also like these Healthy Recipes for Snacks
+You might also like these healthy snack recipes

 - Three Ingredient No-Bake Brownies